feliperohdee/use-dynamodb-reactive-hooks/README.md

 - 🔎 Rich querying capabilities by namespace, status, time ranges, event patterns, and IDs.
 - 🏃 Concurrent webhook execution with configurable limits.
 - 📦 Batch operations support for efficient updates and deletions.
+- 🔄 Configurable webhook chunk processing for optimal performance and resource management.
 - 📊 Detailed execution logs and metrics, including response body, headers, and status.
 - 🔀 Forking mechanism to create new tasks based on existing ones, with customizable forking behavior.
 - ⏱️ Configurable delay mechanism to postpone task execution, with optional debouncing for event-driven delays.